Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 ## Harmony ##

 The mod loader comes with Harmony 2.
-It is used by mods to temporary change the game, without changing game files.
+It is used by the loader and most mods to temporary change the game, without changing game files.
-The mod loader itself does not use it, but all my mods require it.

 HarmonyX 2 can also be dropped in as a replacement.